RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 // makeBirdFly(penguin);  Type error: Argument of type 'Penguin' is not assignable to parameter of type 'FlyingBird'.
 ```

-## Interface segregation
+## Interface Segregation Principle

-**_Classes should not implement or use interfaces that has members that are not used_**
+**Classes should not be forced to implement or use interfaces that have members they do not use.**

-fixing this problem is by breaking the interface into smaller interfaces and only working with interfaces that makes sense

-> also the term _Interface_ may be an abstract
+To fix this, break large interfaces into smaller, more specific ones.
+Clients should only depend on what they need.
+Note: The term "interface" here can also refer to abstract classes or contracts in general.

+This prevents "fat interfaces" that bloat classes with irrelevant methods, improving cohesion.

+Pros: Better modularity, easier to implement partial behaviors.
+Cons: More interfaces to manage.
+When to use: In APIs or libraries where clients have varying needs.
+Real-world analogy: A TV remote shouldn't have buttons for unrelated devices; segregate controls.

-### examples
+### Examples

-violation
+Violation (Robot must implement `takeBreak`, which doesn't make sense, leading to errors):

 ```ts
 interface Worker {